 - High in protein to coincide with peak growth rate.

 - Reduced carbohydrate to assist weaning on to leaf diet.

 - May also be used as nutritional support for sick or debilitated adults (e.g. burns patients).

 Whole milk solids (low lactose), whey protein, casein, vegetable oils, omega-3 & 6 fatty acids, vitamins A, B1, B2, B3, B5, B6, B9, B12, C, D3, E, K, biotin, choline, inositol, calcium, phosphorus, potassium, sodium, magnesium, zinc, iron, manganese, copper, iodine, selenium.

 240g, 1.2kg, 5kg & 10kg.

 Use Koala Milk Replacer Late Lactation for fully-furred joeys that are emerging from the pouch and starting to consume eucalypt leaves.

-Success in hand-rearing pouch-bound koalas greatly improves if they receive Impact Colostrum Supplement within a week of coming into care.
-However Impact may also be of benefit to older out-of pouch joeys with a compromised immune system.
-Refer to 'Directions for Marsupials' under the Impact feeding guidelines.
+Impact Colostrum Supplement may be fed to enhance the immune system.
 Note that at about 180-210 days of age young koalas should ideally be provided with 'pap' from an adult animal to assist the transition onto eucalypt leaves.